felix-seifert/f2s-cloud-hackathon/README.md

 # Fiction2Science Hackathon - Cloud Challenge

 In this hackthon we created several microservices which we could run on our own machine.
-They were connected with a router in our network based on the WAMP protocol (web application messaging protocol).
+They were connected with a router in our network based on the WAMP (web application messaging protocol).
 The router was running a version of @crossbario 's servers.

 Our task was creating the idea for a car interior app and starting to develop it.
 Finding the idea hapened based on a given persona.